hsiuhsiu/cb-mpc-go-exp/pkg/cbmpc/kem/README.md

-# KEM Package - Deterministic Key Encapsulation for PVE
+# KEM Package - Deterministic RSA-OAEP for PVE

+**Deterministic RSA-OAEP for PVE; not a general randomized KEM.**

+**Supported platforms:** macOS & Linux only.
+Windows unsupported.

+---

 **CRITICAL SECURITY WARNING**